Coverage of the 15th Annual Health Care Stewards Conference

 President Shawn Haggerty spoke to the delegates about the need for political action to maintain and improve our health care system.
 He noted that the Local Union was celebrating May 8 – 14 as National Nurses’ Week and that May 19th is PSW Day.
 He thanked all of the health care Members for their hard work and compassion.

 A presentation from Joan Tanaka of PBAS followed.
 Joan provided detailed information on understanding pensions.
-She spoke about the different types of pension plans and how important it is to contribute to a workplace pension and to your personal savings.
+Joan spoke about different types of pension plans and the importance of contributing to a workplace pension and to your personal savings.

 Tim Deelstra, Engagement & Media Relations Strategist for Local 175, gave an overview our Local Union.
 He spoke about how Locals 175 & 633 stacks up against other Unions in terms of the services we provide.
 Delegates had the opportunity to give their opinions on how we can better reach out to Members and represent their interests to the broader public.